BenLBoardman/BARDS/README.md

 - processor - more dataset support - IN PROGRESS
 - Command line option to request multiple state data at once - NOT STARTED
 - data enhancements - store each district as a dataframe - NOT STARTED
-- utility algorirgms - determine if a district is contiguous - NOT STARTED
+    - utility algorithms - determine if a district is contiguous - NOT STARTED
-- utility algorithms - determine if a district has "holes" - NOT STARTED
     - utility algorithms - calculate bias of a set of districts by various metrics - NOT STARTED

 ## Planned Algorithms
 As the first developer, there are more algorithms I plan to add as well.
 These include (but may not be limited to) the following: